xploitnik/certipy-acl/README.md

 - Use output to identify high-value escalation targets such as objects where you have WriteOwner or GenericAll rights.

+Important Note About Output and Collaboration

+Currently, the tool’s terminal output does not fully display all the detailed ACE information we are most interested in, such as precise WriteOwner and GenericAll entries.

+This limitation is known and actively being worked on.

+To work around this:

+- Users can export the raw tool output and parse it with ChatGPT or other tools for deeper analysis.

+- This approach helps reveal the critical ACL data that may be truncated or omitted in standard terminal views.

+Why is this public?

+I released this tool publicly to encourage collaboration and collective problem solving.

+Parsing LDAP ACLs is complex, and improving the tool requires community input.

+If you are interested in Active Directory security, please try the tool, share feedback, or contribute fixes.

+Together, we can enhance the accuracy, filtering, and usability of this ACL enumeration utility.

+Your support will accelerate the development and help all red teamers and CTF players benefit from better ACL insights!

+Thank you for your interest and contributions.

 Contributing

 This project is open-source and in early development.